 Step 1: Consultation

-A free phone consultation is how we begin our customer relationships.
+A free phone consultation is how we normally begin our customer relationships.
 In about half an hour we listen to your goals, wishes, and preferences.
 Discussion touches on any potential obstacles, and we go over budget and schedule.
 We and you both want to determine if there is rapport between us and if there is a good fit between our expertise and availability and your needs and timing.
 Then we can schedule an interview.

 Step 2: Interview